iamstgt/twitter_sentiment/README.md

 # twitter_sentiment
-Extract the latest 200 tweets on your twitter timeline, identify each of emotional tone, and figure out  the ratio of negative and positive tweets.
+Extract the latest 200 tweets on your twitter timeline, identify emotional tone of each tweet, and figure out  the ratio of negative and positive tweets.